Prem7218/Netflix-GPT/README.md

 - Use Tailwind Class to get look awsome.
 - add 2 new reducer function for add selection & remove movieIndex By User.
 - Implement Feature to get Select Want Movie Trailer and Run As User/Our Wish.
+- fetch new Movie's List [ now_playing, popular, upcoming, top_rated ] & add this in Reduc Store.
+- Update Movie Slicde add some new reducer function to add diff List by diff one & in diff space.

 # Feature's:
 @@@ Login / Sing up